sgupta-lilly/CodeRepositoryRhampseq/README.md

 # Scripts for rhampseq
-1. merge reads
+1. merge reads with MergePairedRead.py